kozyakin/kozyakin.github.io/README.md

 ## Welcome to Victor Kozyakin GitHub Pages

 # About me
-I am Victor Kozyakin, chief researcher at the Institute of Information Transmission Problems, Russian Academy of Science [my Homepage](http://iitp.ru/en/users/46.htm)
+I am Victor Kozyakin, chief researcher at the Institute of Information Transmission Problems, Russian Academy of Science.

+More details see at [my Homepage](http://iitp.ru/en/users/46.htm)

 # My projects